Skip to main content

 • Prioritize replacements based on forecasted FCI impact, not complaints

-• Model scenarios: See FCI improvements from different replacement strategies
+• Model scenarios to see FCI improvements from different replacement strategies

 • System Class view reveals organization-wide equipment aging patterns